adamnayak/Risk_Pooling/README.md

 ## Citation

-Please cite the PNAS article above if you use this code.
+Please cite the article above if you use this code.

 ## License